dilakuyucu7/DSA210-Fall24-Flashcards-Project/README.md

 3. Null Hypothesis: There is no correlation between the date added and accuracy level.
    Alternative Hypothesis: Earlier cards have a higher accuracy level than recently added cards.

    I used Spearman correlation for this data.
+[See here for accuracy scatter plot](./hypo2_scatter.png).
 Spearmen coefficient indicates a weak negative correlation between the date a flashcard was added and the accuracy level.
 This suggests that newer flashcards tend to have slightly higher accuracy compared to older ones.
 The p-value is extremely low, much smaller than the typical significance level of 0.05.

    Spearman's Correlation Coefficient: -0.1703
    P-value: 0.0000